asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

         bindingVersion: 0.2.0
 ```

-This document shows how to set up operation bindings for a MQTT operation.
+This document shows how to set up operation bindings for operation that describes how application that uses MQTT as transport, receives the message.

 By using bindings, you can enhance the AsyncAPI documentation with protocol-specific details, making it easier for developers to understand and implement the API.